mcgill-robotics-archive/electrical/README.md

   * Schematic files must:
     * Be based on the `schematic-template.sch` file in the root directory
     * Have all the info in the title block filled out
-  * Component and pattern files must follow the format: `manufacturer_part-number_part-function`
+  * Component and pattern files should be added to manufacturer's library, if it deos exist, create a new one with full name of the manufacturer
   * Board READMEs must follow the template above
+  * **DO NOT** add DipTrace image file to the git repository (.dip0, .dip1, etc.)

 ## General Workflow
 1. Sync repository (or `git pull`)